 4. Make the Mushroom Sauce: In a heavy bottom pot, heat the oil over medium heat.
 Add the onions and mushrooms and saute 5-6 minutes, stirring.
 Add the garlic, thyme, salt and pepper and continue cooking until the mushrooms release their liquid and begin to carmelize, another 5-6 minutes.

 5. Sprinkle with the flour, and toast the flour, stirring for 60 seconds.
 Add the veggie broth and stir well to incorporate the floured mushrooms.
 Bring to a simmer, stir in the nut milk and miso paste, stirring well.
 Bring to a simmer, once simmering, it should thicken slightly, then turn off heat.
-If you prefer a little tanginess, add 1/2 -1 teaspoon dijon mustard.
+If you prefer a little tanginess, add 1/2 -1 teaspoon dijon mustard, or lemon zest.

-6. Assemble: In a greased 8×8 baking dish, (for 1 lb green beans) or 9×13 (for 1.5 lbs green beans) place the drained green beans.
-Pour the mushroom sauce over top, spreading it out.
+6. Assemble: In a greased 8×8 baking dish, (for 1 lb green beans) Pour the mushroom sauce over top, spreading it out.
 Top with crispy onions.

 7. Bake in the oven, uncovered for 20-25 minutes, until golden and bubbling.